modern building with windows and an American flag

 The Securities and Exchange Commission (SEC) has intensified efforts to regulate the use of unauthorized messaging apps, such as WhatsApp, by Wall Street firms for business purposes.
 Wall Street Journal reporter Menggi Sun reported the increase in scrutiny of off-channel communications.

 The aim of the newly focused diligence is to ensure compliance with recordkeeping rules.
-This kind of watchfulness is rising in prominence because the use off-channel apps can hinder the SEC’s ability to access necessary records for oversight.
+This kind of watchfulness is rising in prominence because the use of off-channel apps can hinder the SEC’s ability to access necessary records for oversight.
 Since December 2021, the SEC has charged 60 firms and imposed over $1.7 billion in fines for failing to maintain and preserve electronic communication.

 Off-Channel Apps: A Compliance Risk for Financial Firms

-Financial professionals have incorporated off-channel apps like WhatsApp and iMessage into business purposes.
+Financial professionals have incorporated off-channel apps like WhatsApp and iMessage into their business communications.
 While these apps offer convenience and encryption for private conversations, their use for official business communications poses challenges for regulatory oversight.
 The SEC’s enforcement actions highlight the need for firms to use authorized communication channels that comply with recordkeeping requirements.

 How the SEC Determines Fines for Recordkeeping Violations